turbot/steampipe-mod-azure-insights/dashboards/activedirectory/docs/activedirectory_group_detail.md

 - What members are associated with the group?
 - What directory roles are attached to the group?
 - How many owners are there for the group?
+- What relationships does the group have with other resources?